rustnl/rustnl2025/src/pages/covid-policy-all-hands-and-unconf.md

 slug: "covid-policy-all-hands-and-unconf"
 ---

-We are taking additional covid safety precautions on both Friday and Saturday for the All-Hands/Unconf.
+To make sure that everyone who wants to can safely attend the All-Hands/Unconf, including those who are immunocompromised, we are taking extra covid safety precautions on Friday and Saturday.
-We're doing this so that everyone can safely attend, including those of us who are at risk of severe outcomes, take care of people who are at risk, or have any other reason to want to avoid infection.

 ## Testing